-If when you purchased a property only one persons name was put on the title, it will remain in their name, unless the other party can show that there was an agreed intention that both parties were to be entitled to a share in the Property.
+If only 1 name was put on the title and there is no declaration of trust, it will remain in their name, unless the other party can show that there was an agreed intention that both parties were to be entitled to a share in the Property.

-The best way to evidence this would be by an agreement in writing, or alternatively if the unnamed party can show that they directly contributed to the purchase price.
+The best way to evidence this would be by a co-ownership agreement (otherwise known as a declaration or deed of trust) in writing, or alternatively if the unnamed party can show that they directly contributed to the purchase price.

-Additionally, if that party can show that there had been an ‘understanding’ between them and the named owner, where as a result of such understanding they acted to their detriment – such as by paying off the mortgage for the owner – then it is likely that the Courts will agree that they are entitled to a share of the property.
+Additionally, if that party can show that there had been a verbal understanding between them and the named owner, where as a result of such understanding they acted to their detriment – such as by paying towards the mortgage or other outgoings or improvements to the property then a court may find an entitlement to some equity share of the property.

 If you need legal advice on co-ownership, either before buying or perhaps you need to get a co-ownership agreement in place or have a dispute about selling with a co-owner, we are highly experienced.